HobnobMancer/pyrewton/index.md

 The yaml file containing the genomic accessions and taxonomy IDs of the genomes selected for the inclusion in the study is lcoated in [`supplementary/mar_2021_eval/selected_genomes.yaml`](), as well as the JSON file of CAZy family annotations [`supplementary/mar_2021_eval/cazy_dict_2021-03-25.json`]() - _although we strongly recommend using the local CAZyme database appraoch for future evaluations_.

 In total 70 test sets were created for the evaluation, 39 from Bacteria genomes and 31 from Eukaryote genomes.
+A complete list of the proteins (identified by their GenBank accession number) used in the test sets for the evaluation presented in Hobbs _et al._,_ is located in [`supplementary/mar_2021_eval/test_set_composition.json`]()

 ### Invokving the classifiers